 Microsoft Office is, without a doubt, the most widely used office productivity suite in the world.
-It doesn’t matter if your PC runs Windows or Mac, there’s a strong likelihood that you’re using Office.
+It doesn’t matter if your PC runs Windows or Mac, there’s a strong likelihood that you’re using Microsoft Office.
 If you’re not, you have a colleague who is.

 But your PC runs Linux.
 How on earth are you going to install Microsoft Office, and use it without running into problems?